noahzark/Albireo/README.md

 $ python tools.py --user-promote admin 3  # admin is username 3 is the level, currently means super user
 ```

+### set your server locale

+To avoid some unicode issues, it is recommended to set locale of your server

 ### Docker
 you can also set up the development environment with [Docker](https://www.docker.com/)